gql-dart/ferry/README.md

 ### With UpdateCacheHandlers

-The GQLClient allows arbitrary cache updates following mutations, similar to functionality provided by Apollo Client's mutation `update` function.
+The Client allows arbitrary cache updates following mutations, similar to functionality provided by Apollo Client's mutation `update` function.
 However, in order for mutations to work offline (still a WIP), the client must be aware of all `UpdateCacheHandlers`.

 ```dart
 typedef UpdateCacheHandler<T> = void Function(